ATP Finals: prize money, sponsors, attendance and more

 ATP Finals on balance

 The ATP Finals seems to be in good health.
-Year after year the event is able to bring in over a quarter of a million people.
+Year after year the event is able to bring in around a quarter of a million people.
 The organisation has attracted plenty of (big-name) partners and new innovative initiatives take place around the tournament each year.
-With a likely move away from London after 2020, the event has the potential to grow even bigger and to generate even more money.
+With a new venue in 2021, the event has the potential to grow even bigger and to generate even more money.